Vietnam.vn - Nền tảng quảng bá Việt Nam

 Decree 36/2019/ND-CP detailing a number of articles of the law amending and supplementing a number of articles of the Law on Physical Training and Sports has a number of provisions related to career guidance for athletes after retirement.

-Specifically, Article 6 stipulates: Athletes of national sports teams who have graduated from high school, completed their tasks of participating in the Olympics, World Championships, World Cups, ASIADs, Asian Championships, Asian Cups, SEA Games, Southeast Asian Championships, Southeast Asian Cups are given priority for direct admission to sports majors or physicaleducation majors of universities and colleges; are sent to participate in coach training courses, participate in training, and receive advanced professional training domestically and abroad; are considered for exemption or reduction of tuition fees, and support for study costs according to the provisions of law.
+Specifically, Article 6 stipulates: Athletes of national sports teams who have graduated from high school and completed their tasks of participating in the Olympics, World Championships, World Cups, ASIADs, Asian Championships, Asian Cups, SEA Games, Southeast Asian Championships, and Southeast Asian Cups are given priority for direct admission to sports majors or physical education majors of universities and colleges; are sent to participate in coach training courses, participate in training and advanced training to improve professional qualifications domestically and abroad; are considered for exemption or reduction of tuition fees, and support for study costs according to the provisions of law.

-Article 7 stipulates: Athletes of national sports teams, sports teams of sectors, provinces and centrally run cities who have a need for vocational training and are eligible for vocational training support shall be supported for vocational training according to the provisions of Decree No. 61/2015/ND-CP dated July 9, 2015 of the Government regulating policies to support job creation and the National Employment Fund.
+Article 7 stipulates: Athletes of national sports teams, industry, provincial and centrally-run city sports teams who have vocational training needs and are eligible for vocational training support will be supported with vocational training according to the provisions of Decree No. 61/2015/ND-CP dated July 9, 2015 of the Government regulating policies to support job creation and the National Employment Fund.

-Athletes who win medals at the Olympic Games, ASIAD, and SEA Games are given priority in special recruitment to work at public sports facilities suitable for the job position they need to fill; are given priority points in recruiting workers at sports facilities when they have sufficient qualifications and professional capacity suitable for the requirements of the job position; during the probationary period, they receive 100% of the salary and allowances of the job title corresponding to the job position.
+Athletes who win medals at the Olympic Games, ASIAD, and SEA Games are given priority in special recruitment to work at public sports facilities suitable for the job position to be recruited; are given priority points in recruiting workers at sports facilities when they have the qualifications and professional capacity suitable for the requirements of the recruitment position; during the probationary period, they are entitled to 100% of the salary and allowances of the job title corresponding to the job position.

 - Ảnh 5.